Issuing Solicitors Disciplinary Tribunal Proceedings

 This guidance explains the approach we take when deciding whether to issue proceedings in the Solicitors Disciplinary Tribunal.

-We explain in this document the test to be applied when making decisions to issue proceedings against regulated individuals and firms before the Solicitors Disciplinary Tribunal (SDT).
+We explain in this document the test that we apply when making decisions to issue proceedings against regulated individuals and firms before the Solicitors Disciplinary Tribunal (the Tribunal).

-We investigate issues which represent a serious or persistent breach of our regulatory requirements and which are capable of resulting in regulatory action.
-At the conclusion of any such investigation, we can decide to close the investigation, take regulatory action ourselves (for example by issuing a rebuke or a fine of up to £2,000) or issue disciplinary proceedings before the SDT.
+We investigate issues which represent serious breaches of our regulatory requirements.
+A matter may be serious either in isolation or because it represents a persistent failure to comply with our requirements.
+At the conclusion of any such investigation, we can decide to close the investigation, take regulatory action ourselves (for example by issuing a rebuke or a fine of up to £2,000) or issue disciplinary proceedings before the Tribunal.

-The SDT is an independent tribunal which has its own powers and procedures.
+The Tribunal is an independent tribunal which has its own powers and procedures.
 It has some powers which we do not.
 In particular, it can prevent a solicitor from practising by suspending them indefinitely or for a fixed period, or permanently striking them off the Roll.
 It can also impose an unlimited fine.
-These powers are set out in Section 47 of the Solicitors Act 1974 and described in the SDT's guidance note on Sanctions.
+These powers are set out in Section 47 of the Solicitors Act 1974 and described in the Tribunal's guidance note on sanctions.

-The SDT impose disciplinary sanctions after making a finding of misconduct.
-A finding of misconduct is a finding that there has been a breach of our regulatory requirements, namely the rules, regulations or principles which apply to individuals and firms that we regulate.
-The term 'misconduct' as referred to in this document has the same meaning as that used in the SDT.
+The Tribunal imposes disciplinary sanctions after making a finding of misconduct.
+A finding of misconduct is a finding that there has been a serious breach of our Standards and Regulations which apply to the individuals and firms that we regulate.

-We bring proceedings before the SDT, most commonly against solicitors and their employees.
-However, we also bring proceedings against European and foreign lawyers regulated by us, firms, and their owners and managers.
-We may decide to bring proceedings against both individuals and their firm where appropriate in the public interest.
+We bring proceedings before the Tribunal against solicitors and their employees.
+We also bring proceedings against registered European lawyers (RELs) and registered foreign lawyers (RFLs) regulated by us, firms, and their owners and managers.

 Test for decision to issue proceedings